 - Tours Adult (18+) $10; Senior (55+) $7; Child (0-17) $7

 - Shopping Malls and Centers: "Go on an Eat Seattle excursion or a Savor Seattle Food Tour to experience all the culinary riches of the market.
-Be sure to check out recently-added public spaces and businesses (with a view!); for example, Old Stove Brewing Co. is a great place to savor the scenery and local brews.
+Be sure to check out the newer-addition public spaces and businesses (with a view!); for example, Old Stove Brewing Co. is a great place to savor the scenery and local brews.
 For the ultimate culinary treat, grab a table at nearby new addition Aerlume, where you'll be talking about their sensational Black Cod dish for months to come."

 - Shopping near Cruise Port: "If you have enough downtime in the Market, get to know the venue better with several-hour culinary tours offered by a variety of companies."